 Combine it with workplace pensions, personal pensions, ISAs, and other savings to create a well-rounded retirement plan.

-- ✅ Note your current entitlement and years needed
+- Note your current entitlement and the years still needed.

-- ✅ Consider topping up or claiming credits
+- Consider topping up or claiming NI credits if you have gaps.

-- ✅ Use this as part of your retirement planning
+- Use your forecast as part of your wider retirement planning.

 📩 Join our newsletter to get weekly retirement tips and guides straight to your inbox.